javaplus/PizzaApisKata/README.md

 [Spring's Jar Description](https://docs.spring.io/spring-boot/docs/current/reference/html/executable-jar.html)

 This will create a target folder and in that folder you will find your jar.
-You can test the jar locally by running the following command from the target folder
+You can test the jar locally by running the following command from the target folder:
 ```
 java -jar pizza-shop-api-0.0.1-SNAPSHOT.jar
 ```
+You may have to change the command to specify your jar name.

+# Going to the Cloud

+## Run My Jar Amazon!

+We will now just have Amazon run our jar using Elastic Beanstalk.
+To do this, sign into Amazon and go to **"Services"**.
+Then under **"Compute"**, choose **Elastic Beanstalk**.

+Start the process to creat an Elastic Beanstalk instance.
+Be sure to set the Platform as Java and choose to "Upload your code".
+Browse to the jar in your target folder choose it to upload.
+Make sure to **"Configure more options"** before you create the application so that you can modify the **Network** box to add a **VPC** and a **public IP address**.
+Once you've selected the jar, modified the network, go ahead and create the application.
+This will take a few minutes.

+## Testing in the cloud
+Once your app is up and running the Elastic Beanstalk, it should show the URL at the top to access the applciation.

 # More Helpful Links
 [Getting Started with Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/getting-started-first-application.html)